oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

  - "LAUNCHING_OAREXEC_TIMEOUT" : oarexec was too long to initialize itself.
  - "RESERVATION_NO_NODE" : All nodes were detected as bad for the reservation job.
- - "LOG_JOB" : When a job is completely finished then tell OAR to optimize the database content.

 *event_log_hostnames*
 ~~~~~~~~~~~~~~~~~~~~~